 I doubt many parents would disagree with the concept of their child learning the complexities of money-driven products at school.
 After all, kids these days graduate with an in-built HECS debt and it just gets worse or better from there when they navigate their path in the real world.
 The better they are prepared for the transition, the more likely they are to succeed.
 And that’s what we want for all our children.

 Yet recent reports have found that student financial literacy rates are falling.
 Combatting this is the Australian Securities and Investments Commission’s (ASIC) National Financial Literacy Strategy, which includes the MoneySmart Teaching program, and school banking.
-In the 2017 Federal Budget, the Government committed $16 million toward the continuation of ASIC’s National Financial Literacy Strategy for another four years.
+The Federal Government committed $16 million toward the continuation of ASIC’s National Financial Literacy Strategy for another four years in 2017.

 In the author’s opinion, here are 10 financial essentials children should learn at school: